chili-publish/grafx-documentation/docs/GraFx_studio/animation.md

 When you set to e.g. -90°, the object will start from -90° from its definitive position.

-The number of rotations, sets the number of rotations the object will make, before ending up in its final position.
+The number of rotations: sets the number of rotations the object will make before ending up in its final position.

 ### Scale from